Rowardennan to Inversnaid

 Low Path or High Path?

-Guide books and West Highland Way forums all discuss the merits of taking the more difficult shore path or easier track away from the shoreline.
-The official WHW route is the shore path, as pointed by the sign pictured above.
-Even though that is the case, many people that we met were taking the higher path.
+Guidebooks and West Highland Way forums all discuss the merits of taking the more difficult shore path or easier track away from the shoreline.
+The official WHW route is the shore path, as pointed out by the sign pictured above.
+Even though that is the case, many people we met were taking the higher path.

 Some walkers told us that some of the guides had put them off.
-We did the shoreline walk and enjoyed it and found it more comfortable than the section beyond Inversnaid.
+We did the shoreline walk, enjoyed it, and found it more comfortable than the section beyond Inversnaid.

 I highly recommend the low path.
-Having done both, I prefer this one; the route is really interesting and very comparable in difficulty to other sections of the way.
+Having done both, I prefer this one; the route is interesting and comparable in difficulty to other sections of the way.

-The pictures below are from our walk on the low path during a wet Sunday in May.
+The pictures featured are from our walk on the low path during a wet Sunday in May.
 See for yourself the paths and views through the drizzle.

 Marketing Services